 Most people know about the trick of checking the batteries in smoke detectors when they set their clocks back.
 Well, how about a similar idea where you check the quality of care your loved ones in nursing home facilities and care centers are receiving each year when you see them for the holidays?
-To avoid nursing home negligence and abuse, it’s time to check in and monitor your loved ones care.
+To avoid nursing home negligence and abuse, it’s time to check in and monitors your loved one’s care.

-Some people in nursing homes are medically capable of being picked up to spend time with their families on Thanksgiving, Christmas or any other holiday they celebrate.
+Some people in nursing homes are medically capable of being picked up to spend time with their families on Thanksgiving, Christmas, or any other holiday they celebrate.
 Other people need more help and their family gets to visit them inside their assisted living community.

 Whatever your family’s situation is, stop in and spend some time in your elderly loved one’s home.
 Pay attention and look around for little clues.
 Are there people placed in wheelchairs and left in a corner for a few hours?
 Does a call button go off for 15 minutes before someone answers it?
 Does something just seem off?
 Nursing home negligence can take many forms.